Sn0wman8/Hackathon2/README.md

 ## Game Description:
 Welcome to RPG, a thrilling adventure where you will test your mettle as a hero in an epic quest to conquer a treacherous tower filled with monsters and claim victory at its peak.

 At the start of the game, you will create your own character.
-Once your character is created with a base stat of 100 HP and 10 ATK, it's time to determine the bonus stats that will further enhance your abilities.
+Once your character is created with a base stat of 100 HP and 10 ATK, it's time to determine the bonus stats to enhance your abilities further.
 The bonus stats are randomly generated through a rolling system, adding an element of chance and unpredictability to your character's progression.

 As you ascend the tower, you will encounter a variety of fearsome monsters, each more challenging than the last.
 Engage in strategic battles, utilizing your wit, skills, and a bit of luck to defeat these adversaries.
 But fear not, for with each victory, you gain valuable bonus stats and unlock a treasure chest found on the respective floor.

-Inside the treasure chests, you will discover powerful weapons that can augment your combat abilities.
-Each weapon carries a unique bonus ATK stat, allowing you to customize your playstyle and further enhance your chances of success.
+You will discover powerful weapons that can augment your combat abilities inside the treasure chests.
+Each weapon carries a unique bonus ATK stat, allowing you to customize your playstyle and enhance your chances of success.
 However, be cautious, as the tower's challenges become increasingly formidable as you near the top.

-To aid you on your quest, the game features a saving and loading system, allowing you to store your progress and resume your adventure at any time.
-Whether you choose to continue your ascent, switch weapons, or take a break, the game offers convenient options to suit your needs.
+The game features a saving and loading system to aid you on your quest, allowing you to store your progress and resume your adventure at any time.
+Whether you continue your ascent, switch weapons, or take a break, the game offers convenient options to suit your needs.

-At the pinnacle of the tower, an ultimate challenge awaits you—the final boss.
+At the tower's pinnacle, an ultimate challenge awaits you—the final boss.
 This formidable enemy tests your skills, pushing you to the brink of your abilities.
-Employ all the tactics you have learned, exploit your weapon's bonus ATK, and summon the courage to overcome the final obstacle.
+Employ all your learned tactics, exploit your weapon's bonus ATK, and summon the courage to overcome the final obstacle.

 Defeat the final boss, and bask in the glory of victory!
 You will be hailed as a true legend, having conquered the Tower of Legends and secured your place in history.

-Get ready to embark on an unforgettable adventure, where every step brings you closer to triumph.
+Prepare to embark on an unforgettable adventure where every step brings you closer to triumph.
 Gather your courage, sharpen your blades, and face the Tower of Legends head-on.
 The fate of the kingdom and your own legacy await your heroic ascent!

 ## Game Features
 Here are the exciting features of our text-based RPG game:

 **Character Creation**
-- Begin by entering your name and watch as your unique character is generated.
+- Enter your name and watch as your unique character is generated.
 Random health points (HP) and attack points will be assigned, making each playthrough different.

 **Tower Exploration**
 - Navigate through a multi-floor tower, starting from the first floor.
 Each floor presents new challenges, enemies, and treasures.

 **Engaging Battles**
 - Engage in turn-based battles with enemies encountered on each floor.
-Choose from various actions, including Normal Attacks, Gamble Strikes, and Guarding, to strategically defeat your foes.
+Choose from various actions, including Normal Attacks, Gamble Strikes, and Guarding, to defeat your foes strategically.

 **Dynamic Damage System**
 - Witness the outcome of your attacks and the enemy's counterattacks through a dynamic damage display.
 The enemy's HP will decrease as you deal damage, and vice versa.